GyDeen/CS61B/README.md

 # CS61B
 This file is CS61B from UCB.
-Im working on the this coruses right now.
+Already finished this subject.
+Still developing the final project with more features